 Finally, in 1154 CE, 67 years after William's death, his great-grandson, Henry II, became king.
 Just like his great-grandfather, Henry II became the Duke of Normandy.
 Bright and determined, he made major reforms in justice, finance, and the armed forces.
 The first thing he did was to challenge the nobles who had been fighting among themselves for years.
 By this time, many nobles had acquired great wealth.
-They many nobles had acquired great wealth.
 They built castles for themselves.
 They formed their own armies, led by knights.
 Henry II ordered